How to protect your mental health in a crisis

 “Show them you’re in it together and allow yourself to receive support from them, too,” she says.
 “The trust you build will pay off in engagement down the road.
 Remember: Trust is about relationships, not policies or procedures.”

 4. Seek support

-“We all still need social connection in times like this,” she says.
+“We all still need social connection in crisis moments,” Dr. Samrat explained.
 “Entrepreneurs carrying their teams through the crisis need to be able to reach out to a network of peers who understand what they’re going through.”